Azure-Samples/ms-identity-dotnetcore-ca-auth-context-app/README.md

             .AddMicrosoftIdentityWebApp(Configuration, "AzureAd", subscribeToOpenIdConnectMiddlewareDiagnosticsEvents: true)
     ```

-    Additionally, the following lines of code this app to call Ms Graph.
+    Additionally, the following lines of code this app to call MS Graph.

     ```csharp